 - Multiplying by 1 leaves a number unchanged.

 While the product obtained by multiplying specific numbers together is always the same, products are not unique.
 The product of 6 and 4 is always 24, but so is the product of 2 and 12, or 8 and 3.
 No matter which numbers you multiply to obtain a product, the multiplication operation has four properties that distinguish it from other basic arithmetic operations.

-The Arithmetic Property of Commutation
+The Commutative Property of Multiplication

-Commutation means that the terms of an operation can be switched around, and the sequence of the numbers makes no difference to the answer.
+Commutation means that the terms of an operation can be switched around, and that the sequence of the numbers makes no difference to the answer.
 When you obtain a product by multiplication, the order in which you multiply the numbers does not matter.
 The same is true of addition.
 You can multiply 8 × 2 to get 16, and you will get the same answer with 2 × 8.
 Similarly, 8 + 2 gives 10, the same answer as 2 + 8.
+Written generally, this means:

-The Distributive Property
+The Distributive Property for Multiplication

 Distribution in math means that multiplying a sum by a multiplier gives the same answer as multiplying the individual numbers of the sum by the multiplier and then adding.
 For example,

-The Associative Property for Products and Sums
+The Associative Property for Products

 The associative property means that if you are performing an arithmetic operation on more than two numbers, you can associate or put brackets around two of the numbers without affecting the answer.
 Products and sums have the associative property while differences and quotients do not.